 A3) The TSAP does not support the idea of a "drinking license" or "drinking learner's permit" of any kind for legal adults.
 We believe that 18 year olds, as full legal adults, should have all the same rights that 21 year olds currently have.
 And yes, unlike driving on public property, sovereignty over one's own body is a right, not a privilege.
 And the power to license a right is the power to take it away, often arbitrarily.

 Ok you say, but what if all adults were required to have a license to drink?
 And what else should we license?
 Breeding?
 Leaving one's house?
 And there's the slippery slope.
-Furthermore, no country in history has ever had anything like that before--it is a completely unprecedented, ivory tower idea.
+Furthermore, no country in history (aside from Dubai, perhaps) has ever had anything like that before--it is a completely unprecedented, ivory tower idea.
 And a huge can of worms.
 Do we really want to turn drinking into the same kind of rite of passage that driving is?
 How would we possibly be able to enforce it if we can't even enforce the policy we have now?
 Enter Big Brother.

 As for alcohol education, it would have to begin a LOT earlier than 18 to be effective.
 Parents are the ideal alcohol educators, and they should thus be allowed to give their kids alcohol as they see fit to introduce them to it gradually before they turn 18.
 That's what is done in Europe, and it appears to work fine.
 But that would obviously not be the case for everyone, or even most kids, so the schools have to step up to the plate as well to provide honest and accurate alcohol education (without handing out booze of course).
 And such education would be funded by the increased beer tax we propose.
 Those who say education doesn't work are basing their judgments on the current failed temperance-oriented approach.